 The Reclaim Your Life Series for Busy Entrepreneurs

-This is the third blog of a new guest series.
+This is the next of a new weekly series.
 At the end of each post, look for the Take 5 for one easy way to infuse more wellness into your busy life.

 Being an entrepreneur can be lonely. …Especially if you are bootstrapping your business and haven’t quite reached that first traction point.

 But hard choices have to be made because an entrepreneur’s two big resources – time and money – are extremely limited.
 For most business owners, family, business, (and walking the dog) come first, leaving little time for anything else.
 (Though hopefully because of this series, your own health and wellness, also makes the top three.
 Cue #reclaimyourlife )

 If you have big plans for your business, something has gotta give.
 And what often falls to the bottom of the list is making time for business and personal friendships.

 Even if you lean toward introversion, you know what a bad idea too much alone time is.